 Mindfulness – why bother?

 Mindfulness is the buzzword of our times, but what does it really mean?
-And why bother?
-Frances Trussell, mindfulness expert and author of a new book on the subject explains…
+Frances Trussell, mindfulness expert and author explains.

 Mindfulness is having our mind full of what we are doing when we are doing it rather than filled with thoughts.
 Thoughts take us on a journey into the past and future or judging where we are.